"Six shots of gigglewater and a lobe blaster, please."

 -- Queenie Goldstein (WFT)

 1920s North American slang for alcoholic beverages.
 The magical variety actually causes the drinker to giggle.

-Newt, Tina, Queenie, and Jacob order shots of Gigglewater when they visit the Blind Pig, a speakeasy in New York City (WFT).
+- Newt, Tina, Queenie, and Jacob order shots of Gigglewater when they visit the Blind Pig, a speakeasy in 1926 New York catering to the Wizarding world crowd.
+(WFT).